Patterned Clipping Mask Letters. You can create these tropical letters in Procreate in just a few simple steps!

 - Tap your pattern layer (Layer 2) so the menu pops up.

 - Tap the “clipping mask” option and watch the magic happen.

 - Optional: With your “Pattern” layer selected, you can use the arrow tool to move the pattern around so it “lays” on the letter in a particular way.

-The little arrow I’ve circle below indicates that a clipping mask is applied to that layer.
+The little arrow I’ve circled below indicates that a clipping mask is applied to that layer.

-The clipping mask pattern only affects the layer directly below it so that you could use multiple clipping masks in a more intricate, multi-layered lettering piece.
+The clipping mask pattern only affects the layer directly below it, so you could use multiple clipping masks in a more intricate, multi-layered lettering piece.

 Step Four (optional)

 Play with the background color to see how the patterned letters pop!
 I liked mine on both a white and black background.

 I hope you found this Clipping Mask Tutorial helpful!